 - Breathe, stretch from time to time and take a few breaks.
 Enjoy these moments, stay calm.

 Learn how to forget the past and not think about the future in order to concentrate on the present.

-The only way to know how to do this it with practice.
+The only way to know how to do this is with practice.
 At first, your mind will have a tendency to wander, or to have meta-thoughts, i.e. it will start to think about your very own thoughts!

-This is worth working on, because it is really the key to calm, serenity and productivity.
+This is worth working on because it is really the key to calm, serenity, and productivity: